Herring-UGAECSE-2920/Class-Instructions/README.md

 Your plotter should plot the function to the limits of the paper.
 At paper limits, the pen should go up.
 If only a small piece of the plot is on the paper, then plot it on the paper.
 If none of the function is on the paper, do nothing and alert the user in some way.

+Once again, your PWM knobs are the only input for the user.
+The "vertical" will be increments of +/-10 and the "horizontal" increments of +/- one.
+Positive is clockwise.
+A button press on a PWM enters the value and goes back to the Mathmode selection menu awaiting next command input.

 ### G-Code (Images courtesy of howtomechatronics.com)

 The final mode to implement is a very simple [G-Code](https://en.wikipedia.org/wiki/G-code) interpreter.
 Two sample G-Code files will be provided to you that can be saved onto the Pi.
 Your control interface should have a menu item to select either of these files and the plotter will run through the written G-Code commands.
+Refer to the UI description in the assessment document.

-As with the Equation Drawer feature, the G-Code interpreter will assume 25mm margins on the paper, with the "home position" or (0,0) of the plotter being in the lower left hand corner of the page/margins.
+As with the Equation Drawer feature, the G-Code interpreter will assume 25mm margins on the paper, with the "home position" or (0,0) of the plotter being in the lower corner of the page/margins similar to Mathmode.
 The Paper Pen Position Calibration will "set" the (0,0) position.
+Notice this means the G-code is not reference (0,0) as center of paper!

 You will need to implement the following commands: